abhinaba-ghosh/cypress-react-selector/README.md

 ## Alert

 - cypress-react-selector supports NodeJS 8 or higher
-- Support added for IE, Chrome, Firefox, Safari (IE can break for some complex components)
-- It supports React 16
+- It supports React 16 or higher

 ## Type Definition